AbbagailRice/COSC450Project/README.md

 How to Use

-You need a running MySQL server Xamp or mysql server
+You need a running MySQL server Xampp or mysql server

 Create the Database Schema: